 Behind enemy German lines in Europe just prior to D-Day in WWII, 1944

-The 'dirty dozen' were sent on a suicide mission and commanded by a tough Lee Marvin as Major John Reisman.
+They were sent on a suicide mission and commanded by a tough Lee Marvin as Major John Reisman.
 They were to go behind Nazi enemy lines to destroy a French chateau and its German officers (with their mistresses).
 In the climactic mass death scene, an underground bunker filled with German generals and innocent civilians was blown up with a combination of live grenades and gasoline.

 War and Peace